distkeys/distkets.github.io/_posts/2013-10-07-process-synchronization-in-os.markdown

 1. Lock for mutual exclusion
 2. 1 or more condition variables for sequencing
-3. Monitor variables for make sequencing decisions -> Shared data
+3. Monitor variables to make sequencing decisions i.e. Shared data

 ### Condition Variables
 Each condition variable is only associated with one lock.